 Central Bank, Central Kentucky's largest independent bank, has more than 25 branch locations throughout Central Kentucky and Jefferson County.
 In 2010, Central Bank became the sponsor of the Ashland (G1), the historic race for 3-year-old fillies during the Spring Meet.
 Central Bank began its partnership with Keeneland in 2005.

 Located in Paris, Ky., Claiborne Farm celebrated its 100th anniversary in 2010 and received the 2010 Eclipse Award of Merit for outstanding achievement in the Thoroughbred industry.
 In 2014, Claiborne became the sponsor of the Fall Meet’s Breeders’ Futurity (G1).
-The race is part of the Breeders’ Cup Challenge, and the winner qualifies to the Sentient Jet Breeders’ Cup Juvenile (G1).
+The race is part of the Breeders’ Cup Challenge, and the winner qualifies to the Breeders’ Cup Juvenile (G1).

 Coca-Cola, a globally recognized leader in the beverage industry, became a Keeneland sponsor in 2003.
 Keeneland proudly serves Coca-Cola products.

 Darley is a global Thoroughbred entity with farms in England, Japan, Australia and Lexington.
-Darley maintains close ties to Central Kentucky via its involvement in numerous community and industry programs, including the Darley Flying Start program developed to encourage careers in the horse racing industry.
+Darley maintains close ties to Central Kentucky via its involvement in numerous community and industry programs, including the Godolphin Flying Start program developed to encourage careers in the horse racing industry.
 Darley began sponsoring the Alcibiades, a race for 2-year-old fillies during the Fall Meet, in 2003.
 The Darley Alcibiades is part of the Breeders’ Cup Challenge, and the winner qualifies to the Breeders’ Cup Juvenile Fillies (G1).

 Dixiana Farm, founded in 1877, is a premier Thoroughbred operation located in Lexington.
-Dixiana sponsors the Elkhorn (G2) during the Spring Meet and the Dixiana Bourbon (G3) during the Fall Meet.
+Dixiana sponsors the Elkhorn (G2) during the Spring Meet and the Bourbon (G3) during the Fall Meet.
 The Dixiana Bourbon is part of the Breeders' Cup Challenge, and the winner qualifies to the Breeders' Cup Juvenile Turf (G1).

 Grey Goose became a corporate sponsor in the fall of 2007.

 For more than 135 years, Hagyard Equine Medical Institute in Lexington has been dedicated to the health and well-being of the horse.
 With more than 50 veterinarians and a well-educated, experienced staff of support personnel who contribute a variety of specialties and interests, Hagyard is at the forefront of equine medicine.
-Hagyard Equine Medical Institute began sponsoring the Fayette Stakes (G2), which is run during the Fall Meet, in 2013.
+Hagyard Equine Medical Institute began sponsoring the Fayette (G2), which is run during the Fall Meet, in 2013.

 Founded in Kentucky in 1854, Hilliard Lyons focuses on the creation, preservation and distribution of its clients’ wealth.
 The firm advises clients on important planning concerns that include retirement, business succession, trust and estate planning and education funding.
 In 2011, Hilliard Lyons began sponsoring the Doubledogdare (G3), which is held during the Spring Meet.